 - Muscle and bone pain.

 How Long Does Oxycodone Withdrawal Last?

 Individual experiences with opioid withdrawal may vary somewhat.
 However, as with other relatively short-acting opioids, oxycodone withdrawal can begin within 8 to 24 hours of the last dose with symptoms lasting as long as 10 days before they fully resolve.10

 Opioid use disorder, or OUD, is a chronic disorder characterized by continued misuse of opioids that causes significant problems in someone’s life—be that their health, career, home life, academic career, or relationships.
 Attempting and failing to cease use of opioids is one of the many signs of OUD.11

 Treatment for opioid addiction typically involves a continuum of care.
 In many cases, treatment starts with detox, transitions into addiction rehabilitation, and continues with aftercare.

 How to Detox from Oxycodone

 Medication is an important aspect of opioid withdrawal for many people.
-Commonly used opioid withdrawal medications include opioid agonists like methadone or buprenorphine, drugs that can be maintained after detox is complete to decrease relapse risks and promote long term recovery.10
+Commonly used opioid withdrawal medications include opioid agonists like methadone or buprenorphine, drugs that can be maintained after detox is complete to decrease the risk of relapse and promote long-term recovery.10

 People may undergo rehabilitation in a variety of settings.
 Patients with co-occurring disorders, health problems, high risk of relapse, or that lack a stable and supportive home environment may fare better in an inpatient or residential program.
 For others, a relatively less intensive outpatient option may also be helpful.14,15